 Contrastive learning of global and local features for medical image segmentation with limited annotations

 A key requirement for the success of supervised deep learning is a large labeled dataset - a condition that is difficult to meet in medical image analysis.
 Self-supervised learning (SSL) can help in this regard by providing a strategy to pre-train a neural network with unlabeled data, followed by fine-tuning for a downstream task with limited annotations.
 Contrastive learning, a particular variant of SSL, is a powerful technique for learning image-level representations.
 In this work, we propose strategies for extending the contrastive learning framework for segmentation of volumetric medical images in the semi-supervised setting with limited annotations, by leveraging domain-specific and problem-specific cues.
 Specifically, we propose (1) novel contrasting strategies that leverage structural similarity across volumetric medical images (domain-specific cue) and (2) a local version of the contrastive loss to learn distinctive representations of local regions that are useful for per-pixel segmentation (problem-specific cue).
-W e carry out an extensive evaluation on three Magnetic Resonance Imaging (MRI) datasets.
+We carry out an extensive evaluation on three Magnetic Resonance Imaging (MRI) datasets.
 In the limited annotation setting, the proposed method yields substantial improvements compared to other self-supervision and semi-supervised learning techniques.
-When combined with a simple data augmentation technique, the proposed method reaches within 8% of benchmark performance using only two labeled MRI volumes for training, corresponding to only 4% (for ACDC) of the training data used to train the benchmark.
+When combined with a simple data augmentation technique, the proposed method reaches within 8\% of benchmark performance using only two labeled MRI volumes for training.
+The code is made public at https://github.com/krishnabits001/domain_specific_cl.
 Show more

 Pages / Article No.

 Organisational unit09579 - Konukoglu, Ender / Konukoglu, Ender